-For a foreign judgment to be recognised under the common law, fresh proceedings by way of Writ of Summons must be issued in the CFI based on the judgment.
-A Statement of Claim is usually indorsed with the Writ of Summons.
-If the defendant fails to file the Acknowledgement of Service, the plaintiff may proceed to obtain default judgment.
+For a foreign judgment to be recognised under the common law, fresh proceedings by way of writ of summons must be issued in the CFI based on the judgment.
+A statement of claim is usually indorsed with the writ of summons.
+The writ must then be served on the defendant.
+If the defendant fails to file the acknowledgement of service, the plaintiff may proceed to obtain default judgment.

-Once a foreign judgment is registered or recognised in Hong Kong, it can be enforced in the same manner as a Hong Kong judgment; for the options, please refer to 2.2 Enforcement of Domestic Judgments, above.
+Once a foreign judgment is registered or recognised in Hong Kong, it can be enforced in the same manner as a Hong Kong judgment; for the options, please refer to 2.2 Enforcement of Domestic Judgments.

 Generally, an application under the FJREO or MJREO takes around two to four months, whereas an application under the common law takes around six to 12 months, on the basis that it is uncontested.